Adversarial machine learning: Fast gradient sign method

 One important property of this equation is that the gradient is calculated with respect to the input image since the goal is to generate an image that maximizes the loss for the original image of true label $y$.
 In traditional gradient descent (for model training), the gradient is used to update the weights of the model since the goal is to minimize the loss for the model on a ground truth dataset.
 The Fast Gradient Sign Method was proposed as a fast way to generate adversarial examples to evade the model, based on the hypothesis that neural networks cannot resist even linear amounts of perturbation to the input.
 FGSM has shown to be effective in adversarial attacks for image classification and skeletal action recognition.

-Carlini & Wagner (C&W)
+Carlini & Wagner

 In an effort to analyze existing adversarial attacks and defenses, researchers at the University of California, Berkeley, Nicholas Carlini and David Wagner in 2016 propose a faster and more robust method to generate adversarial examples.

 The attack proposed by Carlini and Wagner begins with trying to solve a difficult non-linear optimization equation: